 Wine is a complex product constantly evolving from the moment the fermentation is complete right up to the time the cork is pulled.
 This complexity enables winemakers to deliver the individual appeal of each wine, however, this evolution can also lead to the formation of sediments and hazes that are not desirable in the finished product.

 Winemakers use wine clarification and stabilization techniques to improve the visual appearance and shelf stability of their wines.

 - Immediately post fermentation - Composed mostly of dead yeast cells (lees), bacteria, grape skins, grape seeds and tartrate crystals.

 - During ageing - Proteins, phenolics, tannins and polysaccharides combine in various ways depending on the nature of the wine, leading to amorphous hazes and/or deposits.

-- Exposure to cold temperature - Bitartrate instability at low temperatures, can lead to significant deposits of tartrate crystals, which are harmless but can have an appearance similar to glass in white wines.
+- At low temperature - Bitartrate instability at low temperatures, can lead to significant deposits of tartrate crystals, which are harmless but can have an appearance similar to glass in white wines.

 We Support You by Increasing Yields and Reducing Waste During Wine Clarification & Stabilization